n132/n132.github.io/_posts/2024-06-28-Castaways.md

 spray_obj2()
 ```

-However, when it's noisy, it's hard to hit.
+However, when it's noisy, it may not hit.
 There are two main ways to make it easier to happen:
 - Spray More
 - Make it less noisy

+## Make it less noisy

 Since the limit of allocation for both creds and vulnerable objects.
 We can do little to spray more.
 We only have a window of about 0x40 pages.
 In the original write up, the author figured out a way to make it less noisy.